tuyendt0112/tuyendt0112/README.md

 Web Developer
 -------------

-As a university student majoring in information technology, I initially had a strong interest in this field.
-However, during my second year, I found myself losing passion and becoming bored.
-This made it difficult for me to excel in assigned projects, resulting in less than satisfactory outcomes.
-After applying to a company in my fourth year, I was surprised to learn that my skills did not meet their requirements.
-Determined not to accept defeat, I made the decision to reignite my passion and continue my studies.
-My ultimate goal is to become a skilled web developer, and this is just the first step in my journey.
+As a university student majoring in information technology, my ultimate goal is to become a skilled web developer.

 *   🌍  I'm based in Viet Nam
 *   ✉️  You can contact me at [dangthanhtuyen0112@gmail.com](mailto:dangthanhtuyen0112@gmail.com)